-Take the GMAT, GRE or both.
+Take the GMAT, GRE, or both.

 - GMAT (Graduate Management Admissions Test): A 3 1/2 hour test that business schools use to test writing, reading, math, and verbal reasoning.
 (The GMAT was created specifically for business school admission testing.)

-- GRE (Graduate Records Admission Test): The GRE is similar to the GMAT; however, it is for all graduate school admission, not just for business schools.
+- GRE (Graduate Records Admission Test): The GRE is similar to the GMAT; however, it is for all graduate school admissions, not just for business schools.
 The GRE test focused on verbal reasoning, quantitative reasoning, and analytical writing.

 - Note: If you have a lower GPA, it helps to score well on the GMAT or GRE to increase your chances of acceptance to a program.